History

 Aug 4, 358

 A wealthy but childless Roman couple, John and his wife decided to leave their fortune to the Church.
 They often prayed to the Virgin asking for guidance on how their wealth could be put to use.
 The Virgin appeared to them on the night of August 4th and told them that she wished a basilica to be constructed on the Esquiline Hill.
 She would miraculously leave snow in the middle of the hot month of August on the precise area in which she wanted the church.
-Pope Liberius also received the same message from the Virgin.
+Pope Liberius (May 17,

 Aug 5, 358